TanBinh93/tanbinhphan.github.io/_pages/projects.md

 I used open-source computational libraries such as ASTRA and TIGRE toolboxes for GPU-accelerated reconstruction, combined with custom Python routines for data preprocessing, regularization, and 3D visualization.
 The implementation was optimized for parallel computation (CUDA) to achieve fast reconstruction performance on large-scale datasets.

-This work contributes to advancing quantitative X-ray imaging, making them suitable for industrial metrology, biological imaging, and advanced material characterization.
+This work contributes to advancing quantitative X-ray imaging, making it suitable for industrial metrology, biological imaging, and advanced material characterization.
 In the field of X-ray image processing, we have the following publication

 - Ombeline de La Rochefoucauld,...,**Tan-Binh Phan**, et al.
   *Element differentiation with a Hartmann based X-ray phase imaging system.*